-No trip to Japan is complete without spending a few days in this central alpine region.
-Until the 20th century brought highways and railways to central Japan, villages here were largely isolated from the rest of the country.
+Until the 20th century brought highways and railways to central Japan, villages in this alpine region were largely isolated from the rest of the country.
 Unique traditions still linger in this region of snow-topped mountains, coastal cliffs, open-air hot springs, and superb hiking and skiing.

 Escape summer city heat by trekking in the Japan Alps or strolling through the car-free alpine village of Kamikochi.
 When the winter snows start to fall, ski fields in Nagano and Niigata offer endless fresh powder, and the many hot springs and sake breweries in the region are a weary snowbunny’s dream.